KasraH/fpl-league-analysis-streamlit/README.md

 ## Features

-- **Adjusted Gameweek Points:** Calculates each manager's gameweek score excluding points gained from chips (Bench Boost, Triple Captain).
+- **Adjusted Gameweek Points:** Calculates each manager's gameweek score excluding points gained from chips (Bench Boost, Triple Captain, Manager).
 Transfer costs are also factored in.
 - **Overall Rank Display:** Fetches and displays the current overall FPL rank for each manager in the league.
 - **League Standings:** Shows the classic league standings table with raw and adjusted points, rank changes, and overall rank.
 - **General League Statistics:** Displays key stats for the gameweek, including: